petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 ### Challenge 3: Dependency management

 ### Challenge 4: Bridging the interactive--batch divide

+In order to write great music, you can sit at the instrument and keep playing until something sounds right, or you can spend a long time writing out sheet music imagining what it will sound like.
+The former---an interactive workflow---is much more intuitive, with faster feedback and shorter iteration cycle time.
+Interactive workflows are great ways to discover ideas, but once a great creation has been discovered, it needs to be written down or recorded so it can be reproduced.
+The same is true for a figure or data transformation.

+And so this is the challenge.
+We need to make it easy to record the music of research.

 When someone creates, for example, a figure that they like.
 They will naturally assume they're done, i.e.,